arimah/condict/README.md

 1. `npm run dev:server`
 2. In a different terminal, `cd packages/server`
-3. First time only: `cp config.json.example config.json` – please edit this file if you wish to customize logging and the database location.
+3. First time only: `cp config.json.example config.json`.
+Please edit `config.json` file if you wish to customize logging and the database location.
 4. `npm start`
-5. If the server fails to start with errors around [better-sqlite3][] or [bcrypt][], you may also need to run `npm run build:native`.
+5. If the server fails to start with errors around [better-sqlite3][] or [bcrypt][], you may also need to run `npm run build:native-deps`.

 When the server is running, a GraphQL playground will be accessible at _http://localhost:4000_.
 The server does _not_ automatically reload on recompilation; you must restart it manually.